Syncplay/syncplay/README.md

 `Username` - Name that the server and other viewers know you by

 `Default room (optional)` - Room to join upon connection.
-You will only be syncronised with others in the same room on the same server.
+You will only be synchronised with others in the same room on the same server.
 Default room is `default`.

 `Server password (optional)` - Password for server.
 Servers that are not password protected have a blank password.